thanos-io/thanos/docs/proposals/deletions_object_storage.md

 *   Performing all the above operations at admin level.

-# Proposed Approach
+## Proposed Approach

 *   We propose to implement deletions using the tombstones approach.
 *   A user is expected to enter the following details for performing deletions:
-    *   **external labels**
+    *   **label matchers**
     *   **start timestamp**
     *   **end timestamp** (start and end timestamps of the series data the user expects to be deleted)
     *   **maximum waiting duration for performing deletions** where a default value is considered if explicitly not specified by the user. (only after this time passes the deletions are performed by the compactor in the next compaction cycle)
-*   The details are entered via a deletions API (good to have a web UI interface) and they are processed by the compactor to create a tombstone file, if there’s a match for the details entered.
+*   The details are entered via a deletions API and they are processed by the compactor to create a tombstone file, if there’s a match for the details entered.
 Afterwards the tombstone file is uploaded to object storage making it accessible to other components.
+*   **Why Compactor**? : The compactor is one of the very few components (next to Sidecar, Receiver, Ruler) that has write capabilities to object storage.
+At the same time it is only ever running once per object storage, so that we have a single writer to the deletion tombstones.
 *   If the data with the requested details couldn’t be found in the storage an error message is returned back as a response to the request.
 *   Store Gateway masks the series on processing the tombstones from the object storage.
 *   **Perspectives to deal with Downsampling of blocks having tombstones:**
     *   **Block with tombstones and max duration to perform deletes passed:** The compactor should first check the maximum duration to perform deletions for that block and if the proposed maxtime passed the deletions are first performed and then the downsampling occurs.
     *   **Block with tombstones and max duration still hasn’t passed:** Perform compaction.
+    *   **Block with deletion-mark.json i.e., entire block marked for deletion:** Returns an error message as the entire block is going to be deleted.
-    *   **Performing deletes on already compacted blocks:** Have a threshold to perform deletions on the compacted blocks (Prometheus has 5%)
+    *   **Performing deletes on already compacted blocks:** Have a threshold to perform deletions on the compacted blocks ([In Prometheus](https://github.com/prometheus/prometheus/blob/f0a439bfc5d1f49cec113ee9202993be4b002b1b/tsdb/compact.go#L213), the blocks with big enough time range, that have >5% tombstones, are considered for compaction.)
 *   For undoing deletions of a time series there are two proposed ways
     *   API to undelete a time series - maybe delete the whole tombstones file?
     *   “Imaginary” deletion that can delete other tombstones